(last updated 21 November 2025)

 3. Although still to be confirmed, we think that Harry Verdun Hickmott (1916-93) married Ethel M. Searing in the East Ham RD of Essex in 1940.
 The London Electoral rolls show a Harry V. and Ethel M. Hickmott living at 198 Dore Ave in East Ham in 1964 and 1965.
 We don't know whether they had any children.

 The UK WWI records further show that Herbert Hickmott enlisted in the Territorial Army at Romford in Essex on 19 April 1912 at the age of 17.
 He was then working as a clerk for the Richmond Gas Stove Company and was living at 2 Tyne Villas on Tyne Rd in Ilford.
 His NOK was Daniel Charles Hickmott of 7 Tyne Rd.
 Herbert was assigned to the 2nd Essex Battery of the Royal Field Artillery.
 He was mobilised on 5 August 1914 and seems to have served in England until his discharge from the Army, at the rank of Acting Corporal, on 18 June 1919.
 The records further show that Herbert married Fannie Elizabeth Bills at Bethnal Green in 1917 and that he and Fannie had a daughter, Murial Grace Hickmott, who was born at Kensington on 24 November 1918.
 Herbert and Fannie's marriage certificate shows that he was then a 22 year-old bachelor and sergeant in the Royal Field Artillery who was living at Brentwood in Essex at the time of the wedding.
 She was a 23 year-old spinster and laundry maid, the daughter of Frederick Richard Bills a commission clerk (her mother was Mary Ann Norman).
 The wedding was witnessed by Grace Lilian Bills.
 Fannie was born at Chelsea in London in 1892 and died in Cornwall in 1977.
 We think that Herbert had died in Essex two years earlier.
 We don't know if they had any more children.
+The Catheriine House Records indicates that Herbert and Fannie's daughter Muriel married Albert E. Fordham in the Brentford registration district of Middlesex in 1946.
+The Fordham Family Tree on Ancestry.com tells us that Murial died at Greenford in England on 29 December 2000.
+Her husband Albert Edward Fordham was born in Hammersmith on 19 April 1916 and died in Greenford on 20 December 1978.
+He and Murial were said to have had two children both still living.

 Caroline Elizabeth Hickmott.
 Born in Gravesend in 1854, Caroline, then aged 17 years, was working as a servant at Wallwood House in Leyton in Essex in 1871.
 She married George Setter (1852- 1928) at Bermondsey in London on 28 March 1875.
 The couple's wedding certificate, obtained from Ancestry's London parishes database, shows that she and George, the son of Philip Setter a labourer, were married at Christ Church in the New Parish of Christchurch in Bermondsey and that the wedding was witnessed by James Webber and Sarah Richards (we think George's mother was Mary Vickery).
 The same database together with the UK census returns indicate that George and Caroline had at least nine children, all born at Bermondsey: Maud Elizabeth (1877), Herbert George (1880), Lawrence (1882), Nora Jessie (1884), Ernest William (1887), Ethel Mary Ann (1889), Caroline Gertrude (1891), George (1894) and Philip Setter (1897).

 The UK censuses show that after their marriage George and Caroline and their growing family lived in Bermondsey and then Camberwell in London.
 In 1911 they were at 539 Old Kent Road in Camberwell where George, who was said to have been born at St Thomas in Devonshire, was working as a fruit porter.
 With them at the time were three of their children: Ethel Marion (a 22 year-old waitress), George (a 17 year-old clerk) and Philip Setter (14).
-Also present was Caroline's nephew, Philip George Hickmott (a 19 year-old clerk), who would marry their daughter, Nora Jessie Setter, the following year (see below).
+Also present was one of Caroline's nephews, Philip George Hickmott (a 19 year-old clerk), who would marry their daughter, Nora Jessie Setter, the following year (see below).
 The 1911 census return indicated that George and Caroline had been married 36 years and had nine children, one of whom - Lawrence Setter - was no longer living.

 The England 1921 census shows George Setter, a 69 year-old warehouseman born at St Thomas in Devon, and Caroline Elizabeth Setter, 66 and born at Gravesend in Kent, were living at 3 Eswyn Road Tooting in London.
 With them were two of their children both of whom were born at Bermondsey: Ethel Marion (a 32 year-old waitress) and Phillip Setter, a 24 year-old electric telegraph printer mechanic.
-The London electoral rolls maintained by Ancestry showed George and Caroline still at 3 Eswyn Road in Tooting in 1922 and 1925 (together with their sons George jnr and Philip Setter).
+The London electoral rolls maintained by Ancestry show George and Caroline still at 3 Eswyn Road in Tooting in 1922 and 1925 (together with their sons George jnr and Philip Setter).
 They died there in 1927 and 1928 respectively.
 Probate from George's will was allocated to their son Philip who was then working as a mechanic and, together with his sisters Ethel Marion Setter and Nora Jessie Hickmott, continued to live in their parents' house until at least 1965.
 What of George and Caroline's four daughters and five sons?

 The London parishes database shows that George and Caroline's eldest daughter, Maud Elizabeth Setter (1877-1958(, married Edwin James Young (1872-1949), a sergeant in the 11th Hussars, at the Church of St James in Bermondsey on 8 February 1903.
 Edwin's father was said to be James Edward Young, a tailor.
 The wedding was witnessed by Herbert George and Norah Jessie Setter.
 Edwin's normal residence was then Ireland.
 The 1911 England census has Sergeant Edwin Young, married and born at Camden Town in 1873, was a resident in the Royal Artillery Barracks on Butt Road in Colchester in Essex.
 By the time of the 1921 England census, Edwin had left the Army and was working as a bank messenger.
 He and Maud were living at 37 Dean Road in Hounslow in Middlesex where they remained until their respective deaths on 30 November 1949 and 19 Apil 1958.
 We don't think they had any children.
 The England and Wales National Probate Calendar shows Maud left their estate to her youngest brother, Philip Setter.